astro313/RXJ1131/WRITEUP/response.md

 The emission in the residual is detected at S/N > 4, which is the significance of the emission in the residual map (Data - Model).
 This together with the fact that this emission is co-spatial with the lensed arc in the optical image indicates that we detect 2mm continuum towards the background source.

-To taken into account the referee's comment, we have updated the 2mm flux in Table 1, and the flux uncertainty to include those from the uv-fitting process.
+To take into account the referee's comment, we have updated the 2mm flux in Table 1, and the flux uncertainty to include those from the uv-fitting process.

 The term "deblending" is a broadly used in photometry, and it is clear that it refers to the flux subtraction within the same paragraph.
 We therefore make no changes to the wording.